Ignite99/Line_Counter/README.md

 ## Conclusions and Improvements

-There are some issues on my end too, in terms of speed compared to cloc, it is much slower.
+There are some issues on my end too, in terms of speed compared to cloc, it is much slower when there are more than 100 files.
 7-12 seconds slower when it came to parsing the CPP folder and approx. 29-33 seconds slower for the ruby implementation as it has >1500 files excudling non ruby related files.
 Perhaps spawning threads when calculating the directory could be a method of improvement, concurrency would however be another issue as they would all be writing to the same memory address where I stored my initial count in struct counts. `Race Condition` will most certainly occur if I am not careful.

-Accessibility to files could've been improved as well by pushing this to docker so that it can be run in windows as well.
-However, that was not what cloc did so I did not do it as well.